kwkgaya/leaderboard-api/README.md

 ---

+## Prometheus metrics

+- Prometheus metrics of the service are accessible from [http://localhost:8080/metrics](http://localhost:8080/metrics)
+- The metrics follow the guidelines from [this guide](https://prometheus.io/docs/practices/naming/)

+### Available metrics

+- `leaderboard_competitions_created_total`  - Total number of competitions created
+- `leaderboard_competitions_started_total` - Total number of metrics created
+- TODO: Add more metrics

 ## Design Decisions and Trade-offs

 - Invalid or empty arguments return HTTP status `400 Bad Request`, even if not specified in the API documentation.